Ryo-N7/Ryo-N7.github.io/_posts/2020-05-14-webscrape-soccer-data-with-R.md

 ```

 For the first example, let’s start with scraping soccer data from
 Wikipedia, specifically the top goal scorers of the Asian Cup.
-Do be
-warned that web pages can change suddenly and the CSS selector you
-used in the past might not work anymore.
-I’ve had this happen more than a few times
-as pages get updated with more info from new tournaments and such.
-This
-is why you really should try to scrape from a more stable website, but a
-lot of times for “simple” data Wikipedia is the easiest and best place
-to scrape.

 We use `polite::bow()` to pass the URL for the Wikipedia article to get
 a polite session object.
 This object will tell you about the